 Rushcliffe lies immediately south of the City of Nottingham and the River Trent and extends across towards Newark in the North East and Loughborough in the South West.
-Rushcliffe covers 157 square miles (around 400 sq km) and the circumference of the Borough is 123.3km -see a Map of the borough of Rushcliffe to see more.
+Rushcliffe covers 157 square miles (around 400 sq km) and the circumference of the Borough is 123.3km - see towns and villages on a Map of the borough of Rushcliffe.

 Although parts of the Borough lie close to Nottingham, Rushcliffe has a strong identity of its own.
 The main centre of population is West Bridgford, where around 41,000 of the Borough's 111,100 population live.
 The remainder of the district is largely rural, with the centres of population split between small towns and villages.

 West Bridgford, a leafy suburb, is where the Borough Council has its Community Contact Centre at the West Bridgford Police station.
 The council's headquarters is also based in West Bridgford, at the Rushcliffe Arena.